 Key Insights

-• Live online coursework, such as those offered by Noble Desktop, provides real-time access to expert instructions and is a practical way to start learning data analytics.
+- Live online coursework that is offered by Noble Desktop provides real-time access to expert instruction and is a practical way to start learning data analytics.

-• Starting with basics like Microsoft Excel spreadsheet skills can be a stepping stone towards mastering advanced data analytics concepts.
+- Starting with basic skills such as Microsoft Excel spreadsheet skills can be a stepping stone toward mastering advanced data analytics concepts.

 If you’re just starting to learn a new skill, there are dozens of tips and resources available online; studying data analytics is no different.
-Those with a background in data analytics have the power to provide actionable, data-driven insights to their organization, insights they collect, and present visually to various stakeholders.
-Many options are available at your fingertips if you’ve always wanted to learn data analytics.
+Those with a background in data analytics have the power to provide actionable, data-driven insights to their organization—insights they collect and present visually to various stakeholders.
+If you’ve always wanted to learn data analytics, many options are available at your fingertips.
 From free tutorials to live classes, different resources are outlined here so you can decide how to learn in a way that works best for you.

 What is Data Analytics?

 Data analytics is a broad term that describes the various techniques used to analyze raw, unprocessed data so that relevant insights and trends can be extracted.
 Organizations then use this information to make more informed, data-driven decisions.
-The data analytics process includes gathering data, organizing them, and performing statistical analysis on these numbers.
-Once the analysis is complete, the Data Analyst offers predictions that can inform the company’s next steps.
+The data analytics process includes gathering data, organizing it, and performing statistical analysis on this data.
+Once the analysis is complete, the Data Analyst provides predictions that can inform the company’s next steps.

 Each day, an estimated 2.5 quintillion bytes of data is created.
 This number is expected to grow as more organizations embrace technological advances and expand their online presence.
-However, until these data are analyzed, they are just numbers.
-A Data Analyst’s job involves combining computer programming, math, and statistics to interpret these numbers and transform them into actionable insights that they can share with various stakeholders in their organization.
+However, until this data is analyzed, it is just numbers.
+A Data Analyst’s job involves combining computer programming, math, and statistics to interpret this data and transform it into actionable insights that they can share with various stakeholders in their organization.

 Read more about why you should learn data analytics.